symlex/di-microkernel/README.md

 This provides a uniform approach for bootstrapping Web applications like `Silex\Application` or command-line applications like `Symfony\Component\Console\Application` using the same kernel.
-The result is much cleaner and leaner than the usual bootstrap and configuration madness you know from most frameworks.
+The result is much cleaner and leaner than the usual bootstrap and configuration madness you know from many frameworks.

 The kernel base class can be extended to customize it for a specific purpose: